 NOTE: Produce a superior MSA graded product and ensure you’re paid properly for it.
 This accreditation scheme has certainly picked up steam in the past few years.

 PCAS accreditation enables producers to officially market their product as grass-fed or pasture-fed.
 That status provides tangible benefits:

 - Premium prices of $0.20/dressed kg

 Producers who are NLIS, LPA or MSA compliant may have already fulfilled many PCAS requirements.
 Believe your cattle could qualify as PCAS accredited?
 Read more about the PCAS certification process here.

-Premium prices for what you may already be doing… need we say more?
+NOTE: Premium prices for what you may already be doing… need we say more?

 European Union Cattle Accreditation Scheme (EUCAS)

 The European market offers substantial price premiums, typically $.15 – .20/kg carcass weight, though fluctuations can be large but access comes with a hefty set of requirements including:

 - Remove any HGP (Hormone Growth Promotants) treated cattle or cattle not permitted to be on an accredited property

 - Identify all cattle on the property with an NLIS device